-- Convert selected archives in the desired format (non-archive files and folders can be added as well, the difference being in archives being extracted before compression stage).
-Using with "Add each object to a separate archive" (default) it performs a mass conversion of listed archives, without that switch archive conversion is meant to consolidate input data in a single archive, improving compression efficiency because it allows recompression of the original data from its uncompressed form. - On the right of convert button, a dropdown menu similar to archiving one allows to directly send items to conversion operation with most common pre-set parameters.
+- O Convert selected archives in the desired format (non-archive files and folders can be added as well, the difference being in archives being extracted before compression stage).
+Using with "Add to separate archives" (default) it performs a mass conversion of listed archives, without that switch archive conversion is meant to consolidate input data in a single archive, improving compression efficiency because it allows recompression of the original data from its uncompressed form. - On the right of convert button, a dropdown menu similar to archiving one allows to directly send items to conversion operation with most common pre-set parameters.